cloudbase/ceph-windows-installer/README.rst

 For the ceph-rbd service to work, additional steps are required after installation:

   * Create C:\\ProgramData folder.
 Inside, create a ceph.conf file with the required configuration (you can copy it from an osd server).
-An example will be found in the conf folder.
   * Create C:\\etc\\ceph folder.
 Inside, create a ceph.client.admin.keyring file with the required configuration (you can copy it from an osd server).
-An example will be found in the conf folder.
   * Manually start the service

 Copy devcon.exe from https://cloudbase.it/downloads/devcon.exe to the ceph-windows-installer/Binaries folder.